Thread Brow Lift in Scottsdale, AZ 85260

 Days 3–7

-Swelling and discoloration tend to peak around day two or three and then fade.
-You may notice slight unevenness or subtle skin dimpling as the threads settle — this is expected and resolves on its own.
+Swelling and discoloration peak around day two or three, then fade.
+You may notice slight unevenness or subtle skin dimpling as the threads settle — expected, and resolves on its own.
 Office-based work usually resumes by day two or three; physically demanding jobs should allow five to seven days.
-Recovery time varies by individual.

 Weeks 2–6

 Most noticeable recovery symptoms resolve within the first two weeks.
 Avoid strenuous exercise, facials, facial massage, intense heat (sauna, steam room), and heavy lifting for 30 days.
-"Jarring activity" in post-procedure instructions means high-impact cardio and resistance training — not walking or gentle daily movement.
+“Jarring activity” means high-impact cardio and resistance training — not walking or gentle daily movement.

 PDO thread lift recovery timeline — from immediate lift to 18-month maintenance